natemar11/QRSAC-CL/README.md

 Get the linux version of the binaries from the link on this repository [Repo](https://github.com/tawnkramer/gym-donkeycar)

+Create a folder called simulator and unzip contents of the zip file there

 cd into folder with simulator/DonkeySimLinux in one terminal and run
 ```
 ./donkey_sim.x86_64